Double-Sided Flat-Honing Holds ±2μ, Speeds Production

 A new fixed abrasive flat-honing technology has expanded the materials and tolerance capabilities of shop specializing in precision lapping.

-ProLap – Production Lapping Company, Inc (Monrovia, CA) opened its doors in 1961 with a focus on contract lapping and machining for a variety of customers including aerospace, medical, semiconductor, undersea exploration, space exploration, mechanical seal, and other commercial industries.
-“Our strategy right from the outset,” says Steve Herzig, president of ProLap, “was to deploy the latest machine technology to maintain a competitive edge, while delivering close tolerance components to our customers.”
+ProLap – Production Lapping Company, Inc (Monrovia, CA) opened its doors in 1961.
+ProLap’s focus was on contract lapping and machining for a variety of customers.
+Some include aerospace, medical, semiconductor, undersea exploration, space exploration, mechanical seal, and other commercial industries.
+“Our strategy right from the outset,” says Steve Herzig, president of ProLap, was to deploy the latest machine technology.
+Maintaining a competitive edge, while delivering close tolerance components to our customers.”

-A new honing machine from Stahli USA (Wauconda, IL) is allowing the company to do just that, and expand its materials processing capabilities.
+A new precision honing machine from Stahli USA (Wauconda, IL) is allowing the company to do just that.
+Expanding its material processing capabilities.

-ProLap is equipped with state of the art lapping and free abrasive machining systems, which allows them to take on virtually any flat surfacing application.
-From single and double side lapping and polishing, capacities can include parts as small as 0.125″ in diameter up, to parts as large as 60″ in diameter, to parts as thin as 0.002″.
+ProLap is equipped with state of the art lapping and free abrasive machining systems.
+In return, it allows them to take on virtually any flat surfacing application.
+Single and double-sided lapping and polishing capacities can include parts as small as 0.125″ in diameter.
+And can hold parts as large as 60″ in diameter, to parts as thin as 0.002″.

 New Machine Technology

 In 2003 ProLap took delivery of a Stahli DLM 700.
-This model is a double-sided flat-honing machine that features a unique dual wheel design enabling both sides of flat pieces to be ground simultaneously.
-Unique to the Stahli flat honing process is that the same or greater precision can achieved with fixed abrasives compared to loose compound or slurry associated with conventional flat lapping.
+This model is a double-sided flat-honing machine that features a unique dual wheel design.
+It enables both sides of flat pieces to be ground simultaneously.
+The uniqueness of the Stahli flat honing process is that the same or greater precision can be achieved with fixed abrasive compared to loose compound or slurry associated with conventional flat lapping.
 The Stahli DLM 700 operates using bonded CBN or diamond particle wheels.

 Herzig notes that the impact of the Stahli has been across several different fine grinding applications of varying materials and tolerances.
 One of the most dramatic process improvements realized by ProLap after the installation of the Stahli was with a hardened (65 Rc) steel blade they manufacture for a customer in the medical industry.

 The blade requires very close tolerance +/- 0.00005″.
 Prior to installing the Stahli, the process involved loading 40 of these parts into one of ProLap’s larger double-sided lapping machines.
-The entire process would take approximately 4 hours form start to finish, which included cycle time for lapping, inspection, cleaning, and packaging.
+The entire process would take approximately 4 hours from start to finish, which included cycle time for lapping, inspection, cleaning, and packaging.
 “With the Stahli”, he continues, “we can process 20 parts in about 20 minutes.
-We still lap the parts to maintain the same surface finish / appearance even though the Stahli can more than hold the tolerance.”
+We still lap the parts to maintain the same surface finish/appearance even though the Stahli can more than hold the tolerance.”

 Another grinding challenge Herzig mentions is maintaining consistent flatness in grinding ceramic inserts for several manufactures.
 The smallest of these inserts are approximately 0.200 sq.-in. and range up to approximately 3″ in diameter.
-Herzig notes that before sending these inserts to ProLap, many of their customers had been grinding these parts in-house with a traditional single-sided grinder that required machining one side, then the next.
-A time consuming process to begin with, often after the parts were inspected, these parts would need yet another operation to maintain parallelism and flatness.
+Herzig notes that before sending these inserts to ProLap, many of their customers had been grinding these parts in-house.
+Although, they were using a traditional single-sided grinder that required machining one side, then the next.
+A time-consuming process, to begin with.
+Often after the parts were inspected, these parts would need yet another operation to maintain parallelism and flatness.
 With the Stahli, ProLap is able to process both sides at once while holding ±0.0001″ and a 2 – 4 Ra surface finish.